brokenintercom/ECS179-Hanafueda/ProjectDocument.md

 ## Game Feel and Polish (Jamie Hsi)

 **Document what you added to and how you tweaked your game to improve its game feel.**

+- timer delay (yoobin polished it)
+- adding confirmation pop-up when exiting out of the battle
+- enemy animation when attacking and taking dmg
+- slide numbers on the tutorial
+- adding difficulty levels
+- dmg calculations